cybercongress/cyber/pages/aos.md

 icon:: 🪆
 tags:: aos, cyber
-alias:: age of superintelligence, the game, self fulfilling prophecy game, much more
+alias:: age of superintelligence, the game, self fulfilling prophecy game, much more, many more

 - ## welcome to the [[age of superintelligence]]
 	- :[eɪo] massively collaborative, positive sum, open source, self fulfilling prophecy game in [[seven episodes]]